NASA-Openscapes/earthdata-cloud-cookbook/how-tos/how_to_guide_parking_lot.md

 _We need a page to explain terminology; collections, granules, ..._

-How do I use Harmony to subset a data granule?
 How do I use Harmony to reproject a data granule?

 How do I search the USGS Landsat Cloud?